NateFerrero/cmd.js/README.md

 |------------|-----------------|
 | `extend`   | `[{...}, ...]`  |

-Extends each value with each argument, in order:
+Extends each value with each argument, in order.

 #### Example

+The following example adds the color red to each value passed in:

 ```js
 cmd.extend({color: 'red'})({item: 'wrench'}, {item: 'apple'});